Peter-Sh/simple-strongswan-setup-pki/README.md

 This ansible role helps to setup simple PKI for strongswan vpn based on easyrsa3.

 I've made it for private usage, but decided to publish it to help my friends to setup vpn servers.

 Use it on your own risk.

+Strongswan server may be installed and configured with this [role](https://github.com/Peter-Sh/simple-strongswan-centos-7).

 The work is based on this [post](https://habr.com/post/250859/) (russian).